 This Keto muffins recipe is very versatile.

-Here are some other variation we have tried:
+Here are some other variations we have tried:

-- You could even replace the almond milk with lemon juice, add zest of 1 lemon and a tbsp of poppy seeds.
+You could even replace the almond milk with lemon juice, add zest of 1 lemon and a tablespoon of poppy seeds.

 See some of my other muffin recipes: